JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 #### APY (Annual Percentage Yield)

 * **What it is:** The **Annual Percentage Yield (APY)** is the actual rate of return on an investment or savings account over a year, **taking into account the effect of compounding interest**.
 It shows you how much your money will *actually* grow over a year if the int

+### What it is an order book

+The chaos of the market in one place: https://www.coinglass.com/merge/BTC-USDT

+An **order book** is a digital list that displays all the buy and sell **limit orders** for a specific asset on a trading exchange.
+It's essentially a real-time record of market interest, providing a snapshot of the supply and demand for a particular security, cryptocurrency, or other financial instrument.

+***

+#### Key Components of an Order Book

+An order book is typically divided into two sides:

+* **Bids (Buy Orders) 🟢:** The list of open orders from people who want to **buy** the asset.
+They are arranged in **descending order** by price, with the highest price a buyer is willing to pay at the top.
+* **Asks (Sell Orders) 🔴:** The list of open orders from people who want to **sell** the asset.
+They are arranged in **ascending order** by price, with the lowest price a seller is willing to accept at the top.

+The difference between the highest bid and the lowest ask is called the **bid-ask spread**.
+This spread is a key indicator of the asset's liquidity and is where a trade can be executed.

+#### How it Works

+The order book only lists **limit orders**, which are orders to buy or sell an asset at a specific price or better.

+When a trader wants to execute a trade immediately, they place a **market order**, which is filled instantly by matching with the best available limit orders in the order book.

+For example, if you place a market order to buy 10 units of an asset, the matching engine will fill your order by taking the first available sell orders from the "asks" side of the order book, starting with the lowest price, until your entire order is filled.

+This is why a large market order can "walk up" the order book and get filled at different, increasingly higher prices.